nohtyp/myfirewall/puppet/modules/myfirewall/README.md

 ## Limitations

-Currently this module is compatible with RedHat 7 family.
+Currently this module is compatible with RedHat (7) and Debian (14.04)family.
 I am working on other OSes and will update this accordingly.
 The module currently supports the following options: